Glasma Evolution and Bose-Einstein Condensation with Elastic and Inelastic Collisions: Kinetic Evolution with Elastic and Inelastic Collisions

 where the constant $R\sim\hat{O}(1)$ parameterizes the relative ratio of the order one constants between the elastic and inelastic kernels and the cut $z_c$ in $z$-integration should be small to be consistent with the kinematics $k < p$.
-The expressions for $D$ and $R$ can be found in Appendix \ref{colli}.
+The expression for $R$ is given by \eq{defR} in Appendix \ref{colli}.

 A few comments are in order here: \\ 1) The kernel (\ref{kernel_22}) conserves energy and particle number with fixed point solution $f_{BE}=1/[e^{(p-\mu)/T}-1]$, while the kernel (\ref{kernel_12}) only conserves energy with fixed point solution $f_{BE}=1/[e^{p/T}-1]$, so the total kernel (\ref{kernel_all}) conserves only energy and the equilibrium solution should be $f_{BE}=1/[e^{p/T}-1]$ without any chemical potential which is different from the pure elastic case; \\ 2) In the nearly equilibrium case with $f\sim \hat{O}(1)$, $I_a \sim T^3$ and $I_b \sim T^2$, the elastic collision rate scales as $\sim \a_s^2 T$ and the inelastic rate scales also as $\sim \a_s^2 T$ so they are at parametrically the same order; \\ 3) In the Glasma-like overpopulated case with $f\sim \hat{O}(1/\a_s)$, $I_a \sim Q_s^3/\a_s^2$ and $I_b \sim Q_s^2/\a_s$, the elastic collision rate scales as $\sim Q_s $ and the inelastic rate scales also as $\sim Q_s$ so again they are parametrically at the same order.\\ We therefore see that the effect of the inelastic collision is parametrically as important as the elastic one both near and far from equilibrium, and including the inelastic collision qualitatively changes the ultimate equilibrium solution.
 It is clear that even starting from highly overpopulated initial condition, eventually there will be no chemical potential nor any condensate in the final thermal distribution with the presence of inelastic collision.
 However, the very important question that has not been understood, is how the inelastic collision will affect the transient dynamical off-equilibrium condensation driven by the pure elastic evolution starting from initial high overpopulation.
 Will the system still reach the onset of such condensation?
 Will the inelastic collision speed up, delay, or completely eliminate such an onset?
 We will address these questions by numerically solving the above kinetic equations.